Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 8. Use referral marketing

 Referral marketing is a cost-effective way to generate leads for SaaS marketing agencies.
-Referred clients tend to stay longer and spend more and companies see a 24% drop in acquisition costs with referral programs.
+Referred customers have higher retention (around 37%), and often higher lifetime value.

 Set up a formal referral program and make it easy to find on your site.
 If a full program isn’t feasible, consider offering simple rewards, such as a service discount, a free add-on, or a one-time credit, to clients who refer qualified leads that convert.